mdes4214/kotlin-note/README.md

 ## Interoperable with Java <a name="compatible"></a>
 We can use all the Java Libraries in Kotlin, and vice versa.
 Thus, in a Java project, we can partially add or step by step to transform the codes to Kotlin.

-e.g.
-In a Java library, we have some codes like this.
+We have a Java library like this.
 ``` java
 package sample.java.library;